The Power of Greedy for Online Minimum Cost Matching on the Line: Greedy is Constant Competitive in the Fully Random Model

-We first note that since the hierarchical greedy algorithm matches every request $r_t$ to the closest free server in $J(r_t)$, and since $r_t \in J(r_t)$ by definition of $J(r_t)$, hierarchical greedy makes neighboring matches, which is the condition needed to apply the hybrid lemma to the hybrid algorithm $\H^m$.
+\begin{lemma} In the fully random model, we have that \end{lemma} \begin{proof} We first note that since the hierarchical greedy algorithm matches every request $r_t$ to the closest free server in $J(r_t)$, and since $r_t \in J(r_t)$ by definition of $J(r_t)$, hierarchical greedy makes neighboring matches, which is the condition needed to apply the hybrid lemma to the hybrid algorithm $\H^m$.
 We get that \begingroup \allowdisplaybreaks

 \endgroup \end{proof}

 The last result needed is that the optimal cost in the fully random model is known to be $\Theta(\sqrt{n})$.